kkalyagina/MLOps/task3/README.md

 --build-arg GROUP_ID=$(id -g)
 ```

-To run a container from image:
+To run containers from the image:
 ```
 docker-compose up
 ```